-Any organization with 501(c)(3) tax-exempt status from the IRS and not-for-profit incorporation in the State of New Hampshire.
-This may include hospitals, social service agencies, rehabilitation/recovery centers, assisted living facilities, nursing homes, adult day centers, senior centers, veterans' homes, or hospice/grief programs.
-State, federal, county, municipal, or government agencies; schools; or units of post-secondary educational institutions.
-State and county correctional facilities that include creative experiences as part of their substance misuse rehabilitative programs.
-Applicants are required to:
+Any organization with 501(c)(3) tax-exempt status from the IRS and not-for-profit incorporation in the State of New Hampshire; state, federal, county, municipal, or government agency; or unit of a post-secondary educational institution that meets the following conditions:

-- Make all programs and facilities accessible to people with disabilities - Have submitted all required reports on past State Arts Council grants - Be in good standing with the N.H.
+- Make all programs and facilities accessible to people with disabilities - Have submitted all required reports on past State Arts Council grants - Good standing with the N.H.
 Secretary of State's Office and the N.H.
-Attorney General's Office - Arts organizations only: complete at least one year of arts programming prior to the grant deadline
+Attorney General's Office - Arts organizations only: at least one-year of arts programming prior to the application deadline